Master of Arts in Political Science

 See information in the International Admission section on the Graduate School website.

-One Teaching Assistantship is available for Spring 2016.
-To apply for this TA position, fill out the Graduate Assistantship Application Form and turn it in to Karen Boice.
+Two Teaching Assistantships are available for Spring 2016.
+To apply for a TA position, fill out the Graduate Assistantship Application Form and turn it in to Karen Boice.
 If you are also applying for admission to the MA or MPA program for Spring 2016 you should indicate your interest in an assistantship position on your program application form and in the associated statement requesting admission.
 Currently enrolled graduate students may also apply.
-To be considered for the TA position for the spring semester, new and current students in the Political Science Master of Arts or Master of Public Administration program must be, at minimum, provisionally accepted into their respective programs by the application deadline: November 17, 2015.
-Teaching assistantships for the spring will be awarded by November 24, 2015.
+To be considered for a TA position for the spring semester, new and current students in the Political Science Master of Arts or Master of Public Administration program must be, at minimum, provisionally accepted into their respective programs by the application deadline: November 17, 2015.
+The Teaching assistantships for the Spring 2016 will be awarded by November 24, 2015.
 If selected for a teaching assistantship, a student must be fully accepted into the MA or MPA program before the Spring 2016 semester begins.

 To be considered for a teaching assistantship for Fall 2016-Spring 2017, new MA and MPA applicants and currently enrolled MA and MPA students must be, at minimum, provisionally admitted into the Political Science Master of Arts or Master of Public Administration programs by the application deadline: March 15, 2016.
 To apply for a 2016-17 TA position, complete the Graduate Assistantship Application Form and turn it in to Karen Boice.
 New applicants in the process of applying to the MA or MPA program should indicate their interest in an assistantship position on their program application form and in the associated statement requesting admission.
 Teaching assistantships for Fall 2016-Spring 2017 will be awarded by April 1, 2016.
 If selected for a teaching assistantship, a student must be fully accepted into the MA or MPA program by the start of the semester in which the awarded teaching assistantship begins.